crdschurch/srfp-assessment/README.md

 Once we officially publish this package, we'll leverage semantic-versioning to ensure new features are rolled out in a sensible manner.
 For more information on this approach, please review that project's [README](https://github.com/crdschurch/crds-styles/README.md).

-## Build &amp; Deploy
+## Develop

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

-Run `npm build-dev` to build the project.
+## Build

+Run the following commands for your environment.
 The build artifacts will be stored in the `dist/` directory.

-Use the `-prod` flag for a production build.
+- Build Dev: `npm run build-dev` (locally build for compile testing)
+- Build for INT: `npm run build-int` (special NON-ugglified [but still cache busted] config for INT builds)
+- Build for PROD: `npm run build` (ugglified & cache busted)

 ## License